 At your first wedding, you might have paid for some of the festivities — like your dress or your suit — but it’s likely that your family or your partner’s family assumed some of the costs.
 For example, it is traditional that the bride’s family bear the brunt of the wedding-related expenses, with the groom’s family hosting any showers and the rehearsal dinner.
-Other close friends and relatives might chip in as well, paying for items like bachelor and bachelorette parties or the newlywed suite.
+Other close friends and relatives might chip in as well, paying for items like bachelor and bachelorette parties, tablecloth linens, wedding gifts or the newlywed suite.
 Because first-time weddings are meant for young couples just starting out in life, the financial help is usually a much-appreciated gift.

 Yet, that all changes the second go-around.
 While you absolutely do deserve the wedding of your dreams, you shouldn’t expect your friends and relatives to pay up, especially if they allayed expenses at your last wedding.
 As an older and more mature bride or groom, you need to think critically about what you can afford for this celebration of love — and you should take advantage of some of these cost-saving tips that hardly change how your wedding looks and feels.